Vikit-ai/sdk/docs/autoapi/video_build_history/index.rst

    :class: summarytable

    * - :py:obj:`VideoBuildHistory <video_build_history.VideoBuildHistory>`
-     - Video build history: Not ilmplmented yet, will be used pretty much like Keras model fit history
+     - Video build history: Not implemented yet, will be used pretty much like Keras model fit history